TauferLab/ANACIN-X/README.md

 # ANACIN-X

+## Introduction

 Non-deterministic results often arise unexpectedly in High Performance Computing (HPC) applications.
 These make reproducible and correct results difficult to create.
 As such, there is a need to improve the ability of software developers and scientists to comprehend non-determinism in their applications.
 To this end, we present ANACIN-X.  This document is organized in the following order:

 * The first section describes the components of the software.
 * The second section describes instructions for installation of the software.  **Please read this section carefully as there are a variety of different steps involved.**
-* The third section lists the dependencies that the installation procedure will install on its own.  **We do not recommend installing the dependencies on your own.
-Instead, use instructions in the installation section to install the dependencies.**
+* The third section lists the dependencies that the installation procedure will install on its own.  **We do not recommend installing all of the dependencies on your own.
+Instead, use instructions in the installation section to install the dependencies, starting with those on installing Spack and Conda.**
 * The fourth section describes how to run the software.
 This is broken up into 3 main parts:
   1. How to run the software that produces kernel distance data.
   2. How to visualize data produced in the first part.